-Our entire approach relies on grouping parties into committees such that only an $\varepsilon$-fraction of the committees are bad, i.e., more than a $1/\omega$-fraction of their parties are byzantine.
-Intuitively, because the original fraction of bad parties is only $1/(\omega + \varepsilon)$, sampling parties randomly to make big enough committees would work with high probability.
-However, this approach would require some kind of public randomness, and our focus is on deterministic algorithms anyway.
-As such, a randomized approach would not work.
-However, we discover that assigning parties to committees pseudo-uniformly can be done via an object called \textit{extractor} \cite[Chapter $6$]{pseudorandomness}.
+It remains to present the proofs behind the extractor-based theorems we have used in \Cref{section:general-protocol} and \Cref{section:unknown-L} to assign parties to supernodes, supernodes to committees, and parties to committees.
+At core, our assignment theorems address the following task: starting from a set of, say, $n$ parties, assign them to committees so that only an $\varepsilon$-fraction of the committees are bad, where a committee is bad if more than a $1/\omega'$-fraction of its parties are byzantine.
+Intuitively, since the original fraction of byzantine parties is at most $1/(\omega' + \varepsilon)$, choosing sufficiently large committees uniformly at random would achieve this guarantee with high probability.
+However, such an approach would require some form of public randomness, while our protocols are deterministic.
+Moreover, relying on randomness in this way is not immediately secure against an adaptive adversary.
+We therefore focus on a deterministic substitute for random sampling instead.
+We obtain this by assigning parties to committees pseudo-uniformly using an object called an \emph{extractor} \cite[Chapter~6]{pseudorandomness}.

-\paragraph{Extractors.} Historically, extractors were used to extract random bits from a "weak" random source, and their main application was in error-correcting codes \cite{ShaExtractor}.
-We give a definition of an extractor in terms of a bipartite graph.
+\paragraph{Extractors.} Historically, extractors were used to extract random bits from a ``weak'' random source, and their main application was in error-correcting codes \cite{ShaExtractor}.
+We give a definition of an extractor in terms of a bipartite graph below.